 Duluth Section Scholarships

 The Duluth Section awards scholarships each spring to Civil Engineering Students.
 Up to two $1500 scholarships will be awarded to a son, daughter or spouse of a Duluth Section Member in Good Standing and/or a ASCE Student Section Member assigned to the Duluth Section.
-Applications are due March 22, 2020.
-The application is linked here: 2020 Scholarship Application.
+Watch for the application form in the newsletter and on the website early in the year.
+Applications are typically due near the end of March and awarded in April.
+As an example of what has historically been required for the application, last year's application is linked here: 2020 Scholarship Application.
+However, the format is subject to change from year to year

 2019 Scholarship Recipients: